Is Proximity to Retail Becoming Less Important to Renters?

 With Amazon continuing to grow and nearly everything deliverable to your front door, proximity to retail might become less and less of a draw for potential renters.
 Take into account that many malls and once-unshakable franchises across the country are closing, and the role of brick-and-mortar stores in relation to property management certainly deserves another look.
 Here are some things to keep in mind when gauging how this growing phenomenon might affect your property moving forward.

 Attractiveness of nearby retail depends on the area and the stores themselves.

 In urban areas that offer a multitude of delivery services ranging from GoPuff to UberEATS, it’s hard to think of anything that can’t be delivered to your door in a timely fashion.
 Amazon now even offers a service that delivers goods inside your home.
 For less populated areas in the suburbs or farther, delivery services are going to more sporadic, if offered at all; proximity to retail is more likely to be a selling point for a rental property in such areas.
 Another aspect to keep in mind is the stores themselves: are they franchises that can be found in almost every neighborhood in the area, or are they independent businesses that offer charm and personality to the area?
 As we’ve discussed before, advertising unique locations and stores near your property can be a key to convincing prospective tenants that your neighborhood is the one to be living in.

-Proximity to public transportation is more likely to remain an important factor for renters.
+Proximity to public transportation, parks, and schools is more likely to remain important for renters.